dotnet/corefxlab/README.md

 See more information on this component and code samples at the [Wiki]: https://github.com/dotnet/corefxlab/wiki

 * **System.IO.FileSystem.Watcher.Polling**.
 .NET's FileSystemWatcher has low overhead, but it can miss some changes.
-This is acceptable in many scenarios, but in some, it night be not.
+This is acceptable in many scenarios, but in some, it might be not.
 This component, PollingWatcher, allows to monitory directory changes by polling, and so will never miss a change.
 It is optimized to minimize allocations, when no changes are detected.
 In fact, it does not allocate anything on the GC heap when there are no changes detected.